St. Mary's Convent School, Kasauli: Academics

 St. Mary's is affiliated with the Central Board of Secondary Education (CBSE) and functions up to the senior secondary level of education (class 12).
 Children are taught from the very beginning to work hard at various subjects.
 Students of the school are generally toppers in the CBSE exam in Himachal Pradesh.
 The highest percentage for the 2007 CBSE exam was 96% with 98% of the students getting first divisions.

 Co-curricular activities

 The school has managed to train a basketball team and a table tennis team.
 Students can also enroll for morning games which includes a jog around Kasauli at about 6:30 AM followed by a game of B'ball at school.

 The Station Headquarters provides the military parade ground for students to play cricket and soccer.
 It also helps the school by providing equipment for various functions.
 The sports week of the school is also held at the military ground.

 A morning parade is held at the school basketball court in the presence of the school brass band followed by the morning assembly.

-Music has always been the strong point of St. Mary's.
-Known for its school orchestra students learn every possible instrument.
 The school has a brass band that plays for all morning assemblies and a school choir that teaches most students to sing.